neuralyzer/dokuwiki-plugin-revealjs/README.md

 PDF export
 ----------

 Presentations can be exported as PDF.
 To do so append a `&print-pdf` to the URL.
-When you are able to edit the page, then there is a export PDF link rendered under the start slideshow button.
+When you are able to edit the page,  there is a export PDF link rendered under the start slideshow button.

 For example if the URL of your DokuWiki reveal.js presentation is usually
 ```
 http://example-dokuwiki.com/doku.php?do=export_revealjs&id=example:page
 ```
-you would have to change this manually in the address bar of you browser to
+you would have to change this manually in the address bar of your browser to

 ```
 http://example-dokuwiki.com/doku.php?do=export_revealjs&id=example:page&print-pdf